-The young woman nodded and strode passed him.
+The young woman nodded and strode past him.
 “Come on, jerk, follow me home so I can lock you out.”

 Clark complied, issuing apologies and excuses, swaying behind her and dragging his feet.

-Chance walked on and stepped onto the sidewalk of Santa Fe, the main artery of Flagstaff.
-Once known as Route 66, businesses, bars and shops flanked one side; the railroad tracks skirted the other.
+Chance walked on and stepped onto the sidewalk of Santa Fe, the main artery of Timberline.
+Once known as Route 66, businesses, bars, and shops flanked one side.
+The railroad tracks skirted the other.
 The door of the Lumberjack opened, spilling a trio of young men out onto the sidewalk along with a rock song he didn’t recognize.
 Two women, probably college students, darted behind the trio and into the bar, prompting the three men to do an about face and follow them back inside.
 Mostly college kids out and about.

 His phone rang as he reached the sidewalk at the other end.
 He pulled it from his pocket and read the display: Kitty.
 He put his thumb on the mute button but didn’t depress it.
 Hell, he might as well answer.
 She’d only call again.
 “Hello.”

 “Hi, Chance.
 You still having your Friday night beer with Chief?”

 An old Garth Brooks song, Mr. Right, played in the background, her choice not lost on him.

 “I’ve got Negra Modelo in the fridge...”

 Maybe if he told her he’d seen her son, drunk and in trouble with his wife, her mood would be ruined.